ruby-amqp/rubybunny.info/articles/concurrency.md

 created when the first consumer is added on the channel.
 When the last consumer is cancelled, consumer work pool will be shut down.
-This ensures that channels that are only used to publish messages do keep around threads that do nothing.
+This ensures that channels that are only used to publish messages do not keep around threads that do nothing.

 It also reduces the amount of time it takes to open